daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensemanagementtutorial.md

             ExpenseDetails.ForEach(a => a._provider = Employee);
             TotalAmount = ExpenseDetails.Sum(a => a._amount);

 19. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize them to simplify the interface.
 Remove attribute Provider, Receiver and Quantity from **ExpenseDetails** element.
-At last, remove Code attribute from Document.
+At last, remove Code (twice) attribute from Document.

 20. Reorganize Rows and Columns, re-establishing the size and position of their attributes:
     - ***Serie***: Row 1, Column 1 and Size 4;